kevdhan/OracleCloud/Platform/Oracle Integration Cloud (OIC)/Tutorial_Basic_RainorShine/README.md

 Topics this tutorial will go over:
 * Creating REST Connections
-* Creating Integrations (putting
+* Creating an Integration (putting our REST connections in action)
-* Creating a Web Application through Visual Builder (a built-in low code development platform)
+* Creating a Web Application through Visual Builder (a built-in low code development platform) to call and visualize our created Integration.

 The goal of this tutorial is to show the basics of Oracle Integration Cloud: Connections, Integrations, and Visual Builder